Deploying the URS Strategy Subroutines

 - GetScoringAuthToken: Called from the ActivatePredictiveRouting subroutine to authenticate with the AI Core Services REST API.

 - isAgentScoreGood: URS calls this subroutine to suppress routing to an agent who is in ready state if this agent does not provide an acceptable match for the interaction.
+You can use this in conjunction with relaxation thresholds to target better-matched agents preferentially, expanding the pool of agents if the best-matched agents are unavailable.

 - ScoreIdealAgent: Called by URS before routing an interaction to an Agent Group or Virtual Agent Group at the time URS invokes the SelectDN function.
 This subroutine sorts the agents within the target group according to their scores, in decreasing order.
 It can also rescale the agent score to the range accepted by URS, if necessary.